tknguyen7/Cleaning-Data-Course-Project/CodeBook.md

 ###Introduction

-The original dataset represent data collected from the accelerometers from the Samsung Galaxy S smartphone[1].
+The original dataset represent data collected from the accelerometers from the Samsung Galaxy S smartphone.

 The data belongs to: